-CONTAINER OPTIONS.
 Almost any type of container will work as long as there’s a drainage hole in the bottom and enough room for the bulbs.
 Terracotta pots always look good with spring bulbs.
 Inexpensive nursery pots also work well, especially if you can drop them into a more decorative pot as the flowers come into bloom.
 Generally, you’ll want to match the size of the pot to the size of the flowers.
 Reserve small pots for crocus and muscari, midsize for hyacinths, and larger pots for tulips and daffodils.

-GROWING MIX.
 Don't plant your bulbs in garden soil or compost.
 Instead, use a quality soilless growing medium such as ProMix.
 Moisten it well before filling the pots (warm water works best).

-MOISTURE.
 After the bulbs have been planted, water just enough to settle the soil.
 During the chilling period, the soil should be damp, but not wet.
 Depending on the climate, containers stored outdoors may need to be protected from excess moisture.
 If critters (squirrels and mice) pose a threat, cover the tops of the pots with wire mesh or a sheet of plywood.

-In zones 3 and 4, the best place to store bulbs is a cold cellar or second refrigerator.
+In zones 3 and 4, the best place to store bulbs is in a cold cellar or second refrigerator.
 Another option is to dig a shallow trench in your vegetable garden and bury the pots under a thick layer of straw or leaves.
 You may need to use hardware cloth to protect the bulbs from voles and mice.

-AFTERCARE.
 Container-grown spring bulbs are usually treated as annuals.
 If you want to try saving the bulbs, remove the spent flowers and keep the plants growing until the foliage has yellowed.
 Then dig up the bulbs and either replant them in your garden or store them in a cool, dry place until the next fall.
 Tulip bulbs should be replaced each year.